-Species NWT List of Species at Risk NWT Species at Risk Committee COSEWIC Assessment Federal Species at Risk Act Potential Mine Impacts WMMP Lesser yellowlegs Not Applicable Not Applicable Threatened Under consideration loss of shoreline habitat for breeding birds that use Mine-altered waters may be harmed Habitat loss Site monitoring (particularly for nesting activity) Red-necked phalarope Not Applicable Not Applicable Special Concern Special Concern loss of shoreline habitat for breeding birds that use Mine-altered waters may be harmed Habitat loss Site monitoring (particularly for nesting activity) Rusty blackbird No Status Not Assessed Special Concern Special Concern may nest on Mine infrastructure (risk of mortality) experiencing population declines as a result of changing environmental conditions on breeding and overwintering habitats Habitat loss Site monitoring (particularly for nesting activity) Short-eared owl No Status Not Assessed Threatened Special Concern may be affected by habitat loss sensitive to noise and disturbance and human activity during nesting Habitat loss Site monitoring (particularly for nesting activity)
+Species NWT List of Species at Risk NWT Species at Risk Committee COSEWIC Assessment Federal Species at Risk Act Potential Mine Impacts WMMP Lesser yellowlegs Not Applicable Not Applicable Threatened Not listed loss of shoreline habitat for breeding birds that use Mine-altered waters may be harmed Habitat loss Site monitoring (particularly for nesting activity) Peregrine falcon (anatum-tundrius complex) No Status Not Assessed Not at risk Special Concern peregrines have been known to nest on Mine infrastructure and in open pits, where they may be at risk of harm or may cause delays to operations Habitat loss Site/pit monitoring (particularly for nesting activity) Regional nest occupancy and productivity monitoring (support ENR) Red-necked phalarope Not Applicable Not Applicable Special Concern Special Concern loss of shoreline habitat for breeding birds that use Mine-altered waters may be harmed Habitat loss Site monitoring (particularly for nesting activity) Rusty blackbird Not Applicable Not Assessed Special Concern Special Concern may nest on Mine infrastructure (risk of mortality) experiencing population declines as a result of changing environmental conditions on breeding and overwintering habitats Habitat loss Site monitoring (particularly for nesting activity) Short-eared owl Not Applicable Not Assessed Threatened Special Concern may be affected by habitat loss sensitive to noise and disturbance and human activity during nesting Habitat loss Site monitoring (particularly for nesting activity)

-Source: NWT SAR (2024).
+Source: NWT SAR (2021).

-COSEWIC = Committee on the Status of Endangered Wildlife in Canada; NWT = Northwest Territories; WMMP = Wildlife Management and Monitoring Plan; ECC = Department of Environment and Climate Change.
+COSEWIC = Committee on the Status of Endangered Wildlife in Canada; NWT = Northwest Territories; WMMP = Wildlife Management and Monitoring Plan; ENR = Department of Environment and Natural Resources.